 Company Contact: Craig Evans, CEO, Energy Storage Systems, Inc.

-The company has since relocated from the Portland State Business Accelerator to it's new headquarters with over 50,000 sq. feet of developent, manufacturing and office space in Wilsonville, Oregon.
+The company has since relocated from the Portland State Business Accelerator to new headquarters with over 50,000 sq. feet of developent, manufacturing and office space in Wilsonville, Oregon.
+See also.
+ESS News and Events.

 Company Website: essinc.com